Disvster/push_swap/to-do.md

 # to-do list

+## 10/07

+libft port almost done, still need to:
+- [ ] create a Makefile that compiles everything;
+- [ ] double check that everything is portable and possible conflicts between projects

+- [ ] start writing my push_swap logic detailed yesterday

 ## 09/07

-- need to finish ft_printf port to libft
+- [X] need to finish ft_printf port to libft
-- then add libft to push_swap
+- [X] then add libft to push_swap
-- optional: port gnl as well
+- [X] optional: port gnl as well

 regarding push_swap:
 - when converting args to ints: